 The place to be, however, was the in the northwest part of town in proximity to Rosemont (Montevue) Avenue.
 Soon after Rosemont lots began being sold, other neighbors in this vicinity would “give up the farm” so to speak, allowing additional plans for development around the new education center of Hood College, which opened in 1913.
 Farmland would be purchased and soon gave way to two future subdivisions: “Villa Estates” and the aptly named “College Park.”

-Controversy erupted by some locals because this was being orchestrated by an outsider named Edward L. Williams from Martinsburg, West Virginia.
+Controversy erupted among some locals because this was being orchestrated by an outsider named Edward L. Williams from Martinsburg, West Virginia.
 He called his company “Swastika Realty."
 Some residents of Rockwell Terrace, along with local businessmen and others were outraged at this perceived “carpet-bagger” subtly challenging Frederick’s resident “big fish.”
 The neighborhood coined as “the Residential Showplace of Frederick” was now being challenged for supremacy by a new one, initially touted as having “the most picturesque views in the city.”

 Villa Estates was announced in late April of 1913 as being unique for having country style lots in which they could "have a lawn, chickens, a garden and fruit trees."
 Interested buyers were enticed by free trolley ride vouchers placed in the newspaper to encourage a visit to learn more.

 From the outset, Villa Estates, would be delayed and hampered by slander and blockages to a water supply, thanks in part to the current mayor and board of alderman.
 This became a major problem over the next year as Mr. Williams had been rejected by the city fathers after ten attempts to obtain water.

 A compromise came with a change of administration as Lewis Fraley won the mayor’s race in late 1913 and worked with his Board in the new year upon taking office.
 The necessary supply was allowed by summer of 1914.